mrinath123/Deeplense_Gravitational_lensing/README.md

 ## Results

-### Best AUCROCscore without Domain adaptation : 0.816
+### Best AUCROC score without Domain adaptation : 0.816
 Using simple classification with Efficientnet_b2 as pretrained model.

 ### Table showing AUCROC score for each Domain Adaptation technique(row) and the Encoder model used (column)